Your Baby’s Fever Temperature – What You Need To Know!

 If ever in doubt always seek medical advice.
 Your GP should be able to know the best possible course of action to do in these situations, and listening carefully to what they will advise you and what meds should be administered to your young one is the key.

 So that’s about it!
 Remember that signs and symptoms vary from baby to baby; it is not always the same for all babies.
-The reading 101.4°F is a go signal for you to take further and immediate action.
-Always keep in mind that your GP’s advice is primary over our own judgment of the situation, let them guide you on the best thing to do.
+The reading 38.5°C is a go signal for you to take further and immediate action.
+Always keep in mind that your GP’s advice is primary over our own judgment of the situation.
+Let them guide you on the best thing to do.

 A fever contracted when a baby is teething, is normal.
-Whilst it is normal, you will have to take note that the baby’s temperature must be lower than 101.4°F. A fever during baby teething is usually high enough to elicit some change in temperature but low enough to not reach the 101.4°F temperature cap.
+Whilst it is normal, you will have to take note that the baby’s temperature must be lower than 38.5°C. A fever during baby teething is usually high enough to elicit some change in temperature but low enough not to reach the 38.5.°C temperature cap.
 It can also be further accompanied by drooling, swollen gums and endless chewing on fingers, pacifiers and pretty much anything your baby can get its hands on!